Charles E. Warren: Awards

 After only three years at the University of New Hampshire, he was nominated for a named professorship, the Class of 1944 Award.
 This university-wide award recognizes outstanding faculty members.

 Death

-Charles Warren died prematurely on July 30, 2005, in a paragliding accident.
+Charles Warren died on July 30, 2005, in a paragliding accident.

 Warren Workshops

 Since 2006, Warren Workshops are held every second years in Warren's memory.
 The initial purpose of the Warren Workshop series on Glycoconjugate Analysis was to bring together concerned analysts in the field to discuss the various methodologies in use with the aim to share and appraise protocols for carbohydrate sequencing.
 Discussion among the experts in the discipline would hopefully lead to establishing a working framework and course of action to bring unanimity to the goals and requirements of glycoconjugate structural analysis.
 The growing need, aspirations of automation and high throughput analysis, made open discussion among experts very timely and important.